z011y/next-app-template/README.md

 # Next App Template

-A template for quickstarting a Next.js project with a layout component, Normalize.css, and styled-components.
+A template for quickstarting a Next.js project